 In most cases, expert witnesses are necessary to prove your case.
 These individuals have specialized knowledge of medical terminology and practices and will have their opinions and backgrounds heavily scrutinized in court.
 For this reason, it’s important to take care in selecting these experts.

 You will also need to file what is known as an Expert Affidavit with your claim.
 Failure to do so will result in your lawsuit being dismissed.
 Affidavits are legal documents and should be drafted by a personal injury attorney in Atlanta to make sure that the medical expert meets all of the requirements under the law.

 Because these cases can be difficult to navigate for non-lawyers, many victims feel pressure to accept settlement offers made by medical malpractice insurance companies.
 However, these offers are often much lower than the money you are entitled to and deserve.

 Note that the representatives for these companies are interested in settling these matters as quickly and cheaply as possible.
 They do not have your best interests in mind.
 For that reason, don’t accept anything until you have spoken with an attorney.

-At Hasner Law, PC, our Atlanta birth injury lawyers have more than 80 years of experience helping injury victims across the state of Georgia.
+At Hasner Law, PC, our Atlanta personal injury lawyers have more than 80 years of experience helping injury victims across the state of Georgia.
 If your child was injured in utero, during labor and delivery, or after birth, we’ll be there to help you fight for the money your family deserves.
 Call out Atlanta, GA law offices to schedule your free consultation today.